VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 </html>
 ```

-Then you will need to host your `GameFolder`, to do so you can use your own local server otherwise follows these steps:
+Then you will need to host your `GameFolder`, to do so you can use your own local server, otherwise follow these steps:

-- Clone the SimpleServer repo separately :
+- Clone the SimpleServer repo separately:

 ```bash
 git clone https://github.com/VCityTeam/UD-SimpleServer.git
 ```

-- Open the SimpleServer repo in a terminal
+- Open the SimpleServer repo in a terminal and install node packages:

-- Installing node packages :

 ```bash
 npm install
 ```

-- And finally host the UD-Viz folder :
+- And finally host the UD-Viz folder:

 ```bash
 node index.js PATH_TO_My_UD-Viz_Game 8000
 ```

-You can visit your page at http://localhost:8000/ but nothing is displayed.
+You can visit your page at http://localhost:8000/ but nothing is displayed (yet).

 ## Importing ud-viz

-For this tutorial you will need to import `ud-viz` in your project, it is the framework that contains the **game engine** and **urban data visualization tools**.
-In your HTML file add the following script tag in the body.
-Then copy this [file](../../examples/assets/js/udv.js) in a ./assets/js/ directory, which contains all the ud-viz code in a single file.
+For this tutorial you will need to import `ud-viz` in your project.
+It is the framework that contains the **game engine** and **urban data visualization tools**.
+In the body of your HTML file add the following script tag.
+Then copy all the ud-viz code contained in this single [file](../../examples/assets/js/udv.js) to a `./assets/js/` directory.

 ```html
 <script src="./assets/js/udv.js"></script>